sarahciston/shequalifies/posts/field2-dataIds.md

 >From this critical cybernetic perspective, the human is seen as having always been technological, or having always been mediated.
 To put it differently, technology and media are precisely what makes us human. [...] this position allows for a better understanding of what we have posited in this book as the relationality of the world—--of which we are part. [...]
 All this is not to say that in the universe of complex relations between human and nonhuman beings “anything goes” and that all connections are equally good.
 But seeing ourselves as always already connected, as being part of the system—--rather than as masters of the universe to which all beings are inferior—--is an important step in developing a more critical and a more responsible relationship to the world, to what we call 'man,' 'nature,' and 'technology'.
 It is also a promise of the emergence of some more productive media relations and media environments.
 (194)

 They call this always-already mediated state "originary technicity" and connect it to our dependence on each other as an ethical imperative: "Originary technicity can thus be understood as a condition of openness to what is not part of the human, of having to depend on alterity [...] to fully constitute and actualize one’s being.
 But this imperative to get outside of oneself and to be technical, that is, to bring things forth, to create, is perhaps also an ethical injunction to create well" (17--18).
 For Jones, it is paradoxically through deep engagement with "knowing thyself" that a technophenomenological data body artist might access this alterity.
 She says, "it is the very narcissism of the performance of the self that inexorably engages the self in the other: our self-conception, our self-performance can only take place through our phenomenological assumption of subjectivity (or moments of subjective engagement) via others in the world" (238).
 Of course, she also points out that this self for more recent artists is much more unmoored, "technologized, specifically unnatural, and fundamentally unfixable in identity or subjective/objective meaning in the world: [...]
-This "posthuman" body/self is thoroughly particularized, its gender, sexuality, sexual orientation, race, ethnicity, class, and other identifications insistently enunciated within the intersubjective structures established by the body-oriented practice" (199).
+This 'posthuman' body/self is thoroughly particularized, its gender, sexuality, sexual orientation, race, ethnicity, class, and other identifications insistently enunciated within the intersubjective structures established by the body-oriented practice" (199).

+### 4. This technophenomenological body/self

 <div class="artist">